MartinLottering/ConsoleGui/README.md

 If your users ask you, "why don't you develop a GUI for your console application?", why not setup the commands in the configuration (xml) file, and send them this tool?

+# Your customized Console Gui Xml

+Your customized xml file is read from the %appdata% folder.

+  e.g. C:\Users\MartinLottering\AppData\Roaming\ConsoleGui\clis-meta.xml

+You can safely add sensitive and private information or just customized templates to this file without it being shared with other people.
+It will then also be excluded from source control.